-TPG Capital is our North America and Europe-focused private equity investing business, with \$42.1 billion in assets under management as of March 31, 2024.
-TPG Capital seeks to invest through leveraged buyouts and large-scale growth equity investments in market leaders with fundamentally strong business models that are expected to benefit from long-term secular growth trends.
-We also seek to help our portfolio companies accelerate their growth under our ownership through operational improvements, by investing in organic and inorganic growth, and by leveraging our human capital team to upgrade or enhance our management teams and boards.
+TPG Capital is our North America and Europe-focused private equity investing business, with \$42.6 billion in assets under management as of June 30, 2024.
+TPG Capital employs a sector-driven, highly thematic approach to sourcing and primarily seeks to invest in traditional buyouts, transformational deals such as corporate carve-outs and large-scale growth equity transactions.
+We invest in market leaders with fundamentally strong business models that are expected to benefit from long-term secular growth trends.
+We also seek to help our portfolio companies accelerate their growth under our ownership through a variety of operational improvements, such as by leveraging our human capital team to upgrade or enhance our management teams and boards, and by investing in organic and inorganic growth.